6koru/paidscripts/README.md

-This, is For TPS: Street Soccer Do Not Use On Any Other Game Or You Will Be Bannaed/ If Ur Not Whitelisted Please dm #eruinzae On Discord
+This Is For Beaming / Doxxing Its A Tool
+If Ur Not Whitelisted Pleaase DM eruinzae